FRAMily-Community/.github/profile/README.md

 | 🎓 [FRAM Learning Material](https://github.com/FRAMily-Community/fram-learning-material) | Educational resources, tutorials, exercises, and teaching materials for learning and teaching FRAM. |
 | 💻 [FRAM Software](https://github.com/FRAMily-Community/fram-software) | Software tools, applications, documentation, and digital resources supporting FRAM research, education, and practice. |
 | 📚 [FRAM Resource Library](https://github.com/FRAMily-Community/fram-resource-library) | Curated collection of publications, case studies, references, and community resources related to FRAM and resilience engineering. |

+## About FRAM
+The FRAM, developed by Erik Hollnagel, is a systems-based modelling and analysis approach designed to understand the behaviour of complex socio-technical systems.
+Rather than focusing on failures, errors, or linear cause–effect chains, FRAM examines how everyday work is actually performed ("Work-as-Done") and how variability in normal performance can interact across system functions to produce both successful and unsuccessful outcomes.
+FRAM is founded on four core principles: the equivalence of successes and failures, the inevitability of approximate adjustments, the emergence of system behaviour, and functional resonance.
+The method represents systems as interconnected functions whose interactions and dependencies shape overall system performance.
+By modelling these relationships, FRAM supports the analysis, design, and improvement of complex systems in domains such as healthcare, transportation, energy, manufacturing, software engineering, and organisational safety.
+Originally introduced in FRAM: The Functional Resonance Analysis Method – Modelling Complex SocioTechnical Systems (Hollnagel, 2012), the method has become one of the most widely applied approaches within Resilience Engineering and Safety-II research.

 ## Join the Conversation